Jump to section

 The Clip 4 has quickly become one of my favorite Bluetooth speakers.
 It’s tiny enough to take on a trip while producing enough sound for a good listening session, and its clip makes it easy to attach to a showerhead or backpack.

-For the husband whose feet could use a break
+For the husband with a lavish wardrobe

 $200 and under